What happens when you refinance?

-Does it feel like you were collating all your documents and filling out your home loan application a lifetime ago?
-If you’ve discovered that you’re eligible for a lower interest rate, or perhaps you simply wish to change lenders, it’s useful to understand how a refinance application differs from a home loan application.
+Is your current home loan not working for you?
+If you’ve discovered that you’re eligible for a lower interest rate, or perhaps you simply wish to change lenders, it’s useful to understand how a refinance application differs from an initial home loan application.

-When you break it down like this, there’s no reason for refinancing to have any stigma or stress associated with it, especially if you’re going to be saving money with your new interest rate.
-Home loan application?
-In the bag.
-Refinancing application?
-Now that you’ve gained some solid pointers around how the process works, you can go after your financial goals with confidence.
+When you break it down like this, refinancing is a straightforward process and is meant to relieve you of stress, especially if you’re going to be saving money with your new interest rate.
+Now that you’ve gained some solid pointers around how the process works, you can start your refinancing journey with confidence.